yelircaasi/nix-config/notes/F_technology/F_B_computer_science/projects/nebokrai.md

 * food & drink, workout, finances (expenditures), adherence to schedule/time use
 * -> need to access goals via plan
 * add earliest and latest start and end for each level of the roadmap-project-task hierarchy
-* nebokrai: add subcommands: track, blame (tool to show origin of some aspect of derived result), edit, add (interactive), sync, dashboard, dryrun <subcommand>, revert -> make (where appropriate) CLI and TUI (= interactive) versions of subcommands
+* nebokrai: add subcommands: track, blame (tool to show origin of some aspect of derived result), edit, add (interactive), sync, dashboard, dryrun {subcommand}, revert -> make (where appropriate) CLI and TUI (= interactive) versions of subcommands
 * nebokrai idea: "sacred" time blocks for flow
 * tracking: collect texting statistics
 * self-daily: presentation about yesterday and plans for today